Since 2004, KTC has offered a slate of offroad races designed to both

 areas that comprise the UW.

-This year, however, we're starting and finishing at Ijams Nature Center,
+We'll start and finish at Ijams Nature Center,

-allowing us a much nicer staging area protected from the elements, as
+allowing us a comfortable staging area protected from the elements, as

 the opportunity to juggle the course AGAIN, offering yet a new route to

 tour the fabulous Urban Wilderness.
 Stay tuned for details!

 The marathon course will be basically the same course as the half-marathon,

 except the second half will be run in reverse direction.
 In order to go

 back out, runners must reach the halfway point in 3½ hours.
 And don't forget that it's the first day of Daylight Savings Time!